gilbertohasnofb/auxjad/docs/api/api-get.rst

 ..  note::

-    All mutation functions are also added as extension functions to
+    All inspection functions are also added as extension functions to
     |abjad.get|, so it is possible to simply use |abjad.get| instead of
     |auxjad.get|_: